AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Device_operations/Synchronize_devices_with_Azure_IoT_Hub.md

             - Save the template and upload it using the **Browse** button and dialog window.
     -  Click **Sync with Azure**.
 0. After a moment, the import operation should finish successfully.
-0. Now you can connect your physical devices to Coiote DM using their credentials and the URL displayed in the screen.
+0. Now you can connect your physical devices to Coiote DM using their credentials and the dedicated URL displayed after the successful device import.

 ### What the import operation does

 Once the devices from the CSV template are imported into Coiote DM, the following actions are performed:

 - In Coiote DM, device entities are created based on the credentials provided in the template.
-All such entities are visible in the **Device list** tab:
+All such entities are visible in the **Device list** tab.
-- In Coiote DM, a dedicated integration group is automatically created (with name built up by the `hyperscalercenter` prefix and the template ID, e.g. `618238c8bcafcb43b2911262`).
+- In Coiote DM, a dedicated integration group is automatically created (with the name built up by the `hyperscalercenter` prefix and the template ID, e.g. `618238c8bcafcb43b2911262`).
 - In your Azure IoT hub, devices are created and ready for operation.

 ### Check device error logs